KodeKenobi/bizpilot/README.md

-# All-in-One Converts - PDF Processing Web Application
+# Trevnoctilla - Complete PDF Toolkit

-A modern PDF processing web application built with Next.js 15, TypeScript, and Tailwind CSS, featuring advanced PDF to HTML conversion with click-to-edit functionality.
+A powerful, all-in-one PDF management platform built with Next.js and Python Flask.
+Transform, edit, and optimize your PDFs with professional-grade tools in a sleek, modern interface.

 ## Features